the1lab/1lab/src/Cat/Morphism.lagda.md

 A morphism $r : A \to B$ is a retract of another morphism $s : B \to A$ when $r \cdot s = id$.
 Note that this is the same equation involved in the definition of a section; retracts and sections always come in pairs.
-If sections solve a sort of "curration problem" where we are asked to pick out canonical representatives, then retracts solve a sort of "classification problem".
+If sections solve a sort of "curation problem" where we are asked to pick out canonical representatives, then retracts solve a sort of "classification problem".